aakashadesara/aakashadesara/README.md

 ### Hello! 🌊 I'm Aakash, a builder and hacker based in the Bay Area.

-#### Currently
 - 🏡 Currently Engineering @ Nextdoor
-- 👨‍💻 Working on a couple side projects.
+- 🐻 Previous Director @ Cal Hacks (UC Berkeley)
+- 🚀 KP Fellow '19, Lightspeed Fellow '17
+- 👨‍💻 x-intern at Lyft (ML) and Yelp (Android)

 Contact me on Twitter `@aakashadesara` to get in contact!

-#### Previously
-- 🎉 KP Eng Fellow '19 & Lightspeed Fellow '17
-- 🐻 Organized Cal Hacks @ UC Berkeley
-- 🚀 Avionics Engineering @ Berkeley SEB
-- 🚗 x-ML Intern @ Lyft
-- ☕️ x-Android Intern @ Yelp
+Check out `www.aakashadesara.com` to learn more about me